mvernacc/portfolio/docs/index.md

 # Matt Vernacchia's Engineering Portfolio

 I am currently an Aerospace Engineering PhD student at MIT, where I develop rocket propulsion systems for small, fast aircraft.
 These aircraft can fly at 1000 km/hr and are 10x smaller than any air vehicle of comparable speed.
-I simulate combustion and heat transfer, mix solid rocket propellants, fabricate rocket components with metal additive manufacturing, and test-fire solid rocket motors.
-I built our lab's solid rocket capabilities from a clean sheet.
+Along with my labmates, I simulate combustion and heat transfer, mix solid rocket propellants, fabricate rocket components with metal additive manufacturing, and test-fire solid rocket motors.
+I led the development of our lab's solid rocket capabilities from a clean sheet.

 I love the process of brining difficult technologies from theory to implementation.
 I have a strong mix of skills in analysis, mechanical design, and software, which I believe make me well suited to a fast-paced R&D environment.